blackmiaool/sync-snippet/readme.md

+# sync-snippet

-# Synchronize Code Snippet Among Files
+Synchronize Code Snippet Among Files

 [![NPM version][npm-image]][npm-url]

 ### How to use it?